and Marion met in La Paz, Bolivia 1963

 research took him to some rarely covered parts of Amazonia.
 BBC TV film and a

-Isthmus of Fitzcarrald in Peru was just one of the places so extraordinary to
+of Fitzcarrald in Peru was just one of the places so extraordinary to visit today

-visit today and yet crossed by Lizzie on mule-back.
-By real chance, Carlos Fermin
+and yet crossed by Lizzie on mule-back.
+By real chance, Carlos Fermin Fitzcarrald

-Fitzcarrald played by Klaus Kinsky was the central theme of the Werner Herzog
+played by Klaus Kinsky was the central theme of the Werner Herzog movie Fitzcarraldo

-with Margaret Mee, together with the film of Margaret's painting of the Moonflower
+Mee, together with the film of Margaret's painting of the Moonflower at night

-at night in the forest.
-The book published by Nonesuch Expeditions was described
+in the forest.
+The book published by Nonesuch Expeditions was described by the

 simply one of the great nature books of the century....'